 - Board of Veterinary Medicine refers the matter to the Attorney General’s Office for prosecution.
 The DAG handling the case will seek to deny a license if you are an applicant for a license; or the DAG will seek to suspend or revoke your license and impose countless terms and conditions to a probationary license.

-- You as a veterinarian (DVM) or as an RVT employ expert legal counsel to present a compelling, comprehensive and powerful defense so the Board of Veterinary Medicine disciplinary action is minimized, if any is taken.
+- You as a Veterinarian (DVM) or as an RVT employ expert legal counsel to present a compelling, comprehensive and powerful defense and “offense” so the Board of Veterinary Medicine disciplinary action is minimized, if any is taken.

 Ask for former DAG Sam Spital, Managing Attorney.